yoelwep13578/strings-chordforge/README.md

 #### Global Contrast Color (Pure White and Pure Black)

 When enabled, black and white will be pushed to #000000 and #FFFFFF.
 Entire ChordForge interface (including diagram) uses softened colors to reduce eye strain, which can make colors in Outline Light and Outline Dark chart style kinda weak.
-You can adjust this on **Global Full Contrast** option to suit your taste and background color.
+You can adjust this in **Global Full Contrast** option to suit your taste and background color.

 <div align="center">
   <table>